Capital Group Global Developed Equity

 Performance contributors

-The portfolio’s focus on aerospace and defense companies was a particular area of strength as Safran and Rolls-Royce (among others) were top contributors.
+The industrials sector was the largest contributor to relative results during the quarter due to stock selection and a larger footprint.
+The portfolio’s focus on aerospace and defense companies was a particular area of strength, as Rolls-Royce and Safran (among others) were top contributors.

 Performance detractors